redis/redis-doc/topics/cluster-spec.md

 getting redirected if needed, so the client is not required to take the state of the cluster.
 However clients that are able to cache the map between keys and nodes can improve the performance in a sensible way.

+Write safety
+---

+Redis Cluster uses asynchronous replication between nodes, so there are always windows when it is possible to lose writes during partitions.
+However these windows are very different in the case of a client that is connected to the majority of masters, and a client that is connected to the minority of masters.

+Redis Cluster tries hard to retain all the writes that are performed by clients connected to the majority of masters, with two exceptions:

+1) A write may reach a master, but while the master may be able to reply to the client, the write may not be propagated to slaves via the asynchronous replication used between master and slave nodes.
+If the master dies without the write reaching the slaves, the write is lost forever in case the master is unreachable for a long enough period that one of its slaves is promoted.

+2) Another theoretically possible failure mode where writes are lost is the following:

+* A master is unreachable because of a partition.
+* It gets failed over by one of its slaves.
+* After some time it may be reachable again.
+* A client with a not updated routing table may write to it before the master is converted to a slave (of the new master) by the cluster.

+Practically this is very unlikely to happen because nodes not able to reach the majority of other masters for enough time to be failed over, no longer accept writes, and when the partition is fixed writes are still refused for a small amount of time to allow other nodes to inform about configuration changes.
+All the nodes in general try to reach a node that joins the cluster again as fast as possible, using a non-blocking connection attempt and sending a ping packet (that is enough to upgrade the node configuration) as soon as there is a new link with the node.
+This makes unlikely that a node is not informed about configuration changes before it returns writable again.

+Redis Cluster loses a non trivial amount of writes on partitions where there is a minority of masters and at least one or more clients, since all the writes sent to the masters may potentially get lost if the masters are failed over in the majority side.

+For a master to be failed over, it must be not reachable by the majority of masters for at least `NODE_TIMEOUT`, so if the partition is fixed before that time, no write is lost.
+When the partition lasts for more than `NODE_TIMEOUT`, the minority side of the cluster will start refusing writes as soon as `NODE_TIMEOUT` time has elapsed, so there is a maximum window after which the minority becomes no longer available, hence no write is accepted and lost after that time.

+Availability
+---

+Redis Cluster is not available in the minority side of the partition.
+In the majority side of the partition assuming that there are at least the majority of masters and a slave for every unreachable master, the cluster returns available after `NODE_TIMEOUT` plus some more second required for a slave to get elected and failover its master.

+This means that Redis Cluster is designed to survive to failures of a few nodes in the cluster, but is not a suitable solution for applications that require availability in the event of large net splits.

+In the example of a cluster composed of N master nodes where every node has a single slave, the majority side of the cluster will remain available as soon as a single node is partitioned away, and will remain available with a probability of `1-(1/(N*2-1))` when two nodes are partitioned away (After the first node fails we are left with `N*2-1` nodes in total, and the probability of the only master without a replica to fail is `1/(N*2-1))`.

+For example in a cluster with 5 nodes and a single slave per node, there is a `1/(5*2-1) = 0.1111` probabilities that after two nodes are partitioned away from the majority, the cluster will no longer be available, that is about 11% of probabilities.

+Performance
+---

+In Redis Cluster nodes don't proxy commands to the right node in charge for a given key, but instead they redirect clients to the right nodes serving a given range of the key space.
+Eventually clients obtain an up to date representation of the cluster and which node serves which subset of keys, so during normal operations clients directly contact the right nodes in order to send a given command.

+Because of the use of asynchronous replication, nodes does not wait for other nodes acknowledgement of writes (optional synchronous replication is a work in progress and will be likely added in future releases).

+Also, because of the restriction to the subset of commands that don't perform operations on multiple keys, data is never moved between nodes if not in case of resharding.

+So normal operations are handled exactly as in the case of a single Redis instance.
+This means that in a Redis Cluster with N master nodes you can expect the same performance as a single Redis instance multiplied by N as the design allows to scale linearly.
+At the same time the query is usually performed in a single round trip, since clients usually retain persistent connections with the nodes, so latency figures are also the same as the single stand alone Redis node case.

+Why merge operations are avoided
+---

+Redis Cluster design avoids conflicting versions of the same key-value pair in multiple nodes since in the case of the Redis data model this is not always desirable: values in Redis are often very large, it is common to see lists or sorted sets with millions of elements.
+Also data types are semantically complex.
+Transferring and merging these kind of values can be a major bottleneck.

 Keys distribution model
 ---